bountyhacking/Payloads_Tool_box/SQLmap.md

 ### Labs for practice
 - [SQLi Laboratory for practice](https://app.hackthebox.com/machines/446)

-# Usage
+# I) Usage with HTTP POST

-## 1) Intercept the request header with burpsuite, the request should be like:
+## 1) Intercept the request header with burpsuite.
+(THIS WILL WORK ONLY WITH POST) the request should be like:
 ```javascript
 POST /login HTTP/1.1
 Host: 10.10.11.130